-The Hills are a destination for day hikers, rock climbers, campers, mountain bikers, and more — essentially anyone who wants to explore a wonderfully unique landscape with outstanding mountain views.
-Cool Whip, Hercules, and I fell into the several of those categories as we explored Alabama Hills with our rental adventure van.
+The Alabama Hills are a destination for day hikers, rock climbers, campers, mountain bikers, and more.
+Essentially, anyone who wants to explore a unique landscape with outstanding mountain views will love it.
+Cool Whip, Hercules, and I fell into the several of those categories as we explored Alabama Hills in our dog friendly rental adventure van.
 We camped out, hiked along trails, searched for natural arches, and enjoyed the peace and quiet.

-And don’t overlook this lovely little town!
+And don’t overlook the lovely little town of Lone Pine!
 Just 10 minutes from Alabama Hills, this is your closest access to gas stations, dining, and hotels.
-Several of the restaurants have dog-friendly patios when you’re ready to kick back and relax.
-Also, some of the hotels have pet-friendly rooms if you’re not up for camping.
+Several of the restaurants have dog friendly patios when you’re ready to kick back and relax.
+Also, some of the hotels have pet friendly rooms if you’re not up for camping.

 Camping options are plentiful throughout the Alabama Hills area.
 Turtle Creek Campground (BLM), Lone Pine Campground (Forest Service), and Portagee Joe Campground (Inyo County) all offer designated campsites for RVs and tents.
-Dispersed camping is allowed in any of the previously disturbed locations tucked among the boulders.
-Just keep an eye out for sensitive environmental areas — the Alabama Hills Stewardship Group and the BLM monitor the health of the land and occasionally fence off areas to preserve and promote the growth of native plants.
+Also, any of the previously disturbed locations tucked amongst the boulders can be used for dispersed camping.
+Just take care not to disturb sensitive environmental areas.
+The Alabama Hills Stewardship Group and the BLM monitor the health of the land and occasionally fence off areas to preserve and promote the growth of native plants.

 The rocks in the Hills are part of fun.
 Their unique texture makes the boulders very “grippy” and fairly easy to scramble across.
-Cool Whip and Hercules climbed up and over every rock they encountered without any abnormal wear and tear on their paws, but pack protective boots for your pup if he has sensitive paws or is not used to rough textures.
+Cool Whip and Hercules climbed up and over every rock they encountered without any abnormal wear and tear on their paws.
+But protective boots are a good idea if your pup has sensitive paws or is not used to rough textures.

 Alabama Hills is very popular in the spring and late fall when the weather is ideal for exploring outdoors (highs around 65-70 degrees).
 Use caution when visiting this area in the summer as the temperatures climb into the high 90s.
-There is no potable water in the Hills, so be sure to fill up before you leave Lone Pine, because once you arrive at Alabama Hills, you and your dog are not going to want to leave!
+There is no potable water in the Hills, so be sure to fill up before you leave Lone Pine.
+Once you arrive at Alabama Hills, you and your dog are not going to want to leave!